beitmenotyou-com/OmniSocial-ProtocolKit/docs/Protocols/dids.md

 ## 📌 Purpose

-Support self-sovereign identity compatible with W3C DID spec and AT Protocol.
+Support self-sovereign identity compatible with the W3C DID spec and AT Protocol.

 ## 🛠 Usage